 - Sprinkle chicken with remaining Creole seasoning.
 Transfer chicken to a 13x9-in. baking dish coated with cooking spray; spoon vegetable mixture over top.
 Drizzle wine over vegetables.

 - Bake, covered, 30 minutes.
-Uncover; bake 30-45 minutes longer or until chicken is no longer pink and vegetables are tender.
+Uncover; bake until chicken is no longer pink and vegetables are tender, 30-45 minutes longer.
 Sprinkle with cheese.
 If desired, serve with pasta.
-Yield: 6 servings.

 Nutrition Facts1-2/3 cups: 252 calories, 9g fat (2g saturated fat), 67mg cholesterol, 468mg sodium, 15g carbohydrate (4g sugars, 4g fiber), 28g protein.
 Diabetic Exchanges: 3 lean meat, 1 starch, 1 fat.